 The commission agrees with ETI, SWEPCO, and SPS regarding the proposed language requiring that an application must be submitted at the highest entity level.
 The commission modifies the rule language to specify that an application must be submitted at the highest entity level that holds a Texas Certificate of Convenience and Necessity (CCN), if applicable.
 This modification ensures that the entity holding the CCN will be responsible for the project.
-The commission also modifies the provision to state that an entity that does not require a CCN must submit an application at the highest entity level that operates the electric generating facility or transmission or distribution infrastructure.
+An entity that does not require a CCN (an MOU or cooperative) should submit an application as the entity that operates the electric generating facility or transmission or distribution infrastructure.

-Proposed \$25.512(c)(2)(C)(iv), \$25.512(e)(4), and \$25.512(i)-Performance Metrics and Targets Proposed \$25.512(c)(2)(C)(iv) requires an applicant to submit performance metrics and targets for the project.
-Proposed \$25.512(e)(4) states that the TEF administrator may tailor any applicable reporting requirements, period of performance, milestones, performance metrics and targets, deliverables, and payment schedules for each individual project, all of which will be included in the grant agreement.
+Proposed §25.512(c)(2)(C)(iv), §25.512(e)(4), and §25.512(i)-Performance Metrics and Targets

+Proposed §25.512(c)(2)(C)(iv) requires an applicant to submit performance metrics and targets for the project.
+Proposed §25.512(e)(4) states that the TEF administrator may tailor any applicable reporting requirements, period of performance, milestones, performance metrics and targets, deliverables, and payment schedules for each individual project, all of which will be included in the grant agreement.
 Proposed §25.512(i) describes the project monitoring process for a grantee.